 Additional outsourcing drawbacks include:

-Reduced control and flexibility: Contractual agreements can limit the client’s influence over procedures, protocols, hiring processes, and planning.
+Reduced control and flexibility: contractual agreements can limit the client’s influence over procedures, protocols, hiring processes, and planning.

-Restrictions on codebase: Irresponsible service providers may intentionally create limitations in access during the development stage, preventing clients from managing or influencing the process.
+Restrictions on codebase: irresponsible service providers may intentionally create limitations in access during the development stage, preventing clients from managing or influencing the process.

 To avoid issues, carefully select a reputable company.
 Work only with responsible contractors who have high client ratings.